 DOMA supports its customers in their quest to become CCPA/GDPR compliant by serving as a secure processor.
 We handle and process the data for over 250 different clients and have 20 years of experience in achieving and maintaining a wide range of security and data protection standards.
 Every customer has different needs and requirements, so it is up to DOMA to ensure we can protect personally identifiable information (PII), medical data government documents, and other sensitive information.
 It’s helpful in this case to work from the top down.
 For example, achieving compliance with the most stringent laws and regulations makes it easier to meet the needs of clients with less intense security needs.
 As a digital solutions provider, DOMA can ensure that your business’ information will continue to meet the requirements of CCPA, HIPAA, GDPR, and more while it’s in our care.

-DOMA Technologies (DOMA) was founded in 2000 as a Cloud-based document management company.
-Today DOMA serves a diverse range of Federal and Commercial customers with customized business solutions that include Digital Conversion Services, Cloud Services, and Healthcare Information Services.
-DOMA specializes in creating holistic workflow solutions that simplify and automate business operations such as data capture, records/document retrieval, and electronic storage.
+DOMA Technologies (DOMA) was founded in 2000 as a Cloud based document management company.
+Today DOMA serves a diverse range of Federal and Commercial customers with customized business solutions.
+Our offerings include Digital Conversion Services, Cloud Services, and Healthcare Information Services.
+DOMA specializes in creating holistic workflow solutions that simplify and automate business operations such data capture, records/document retrieval, and electronic storage.

 These services, along with our DOMA Experience (DX) software platform are designed to help support your organization’s Digital Transformation journey.
 With a considerable portfolio of government, healthcare, education, and commercial business customers DOMA has the experience and infrastructure to deploy integrated solutions that make a difference.
 Contact DOMA to digitize your workflow; we make complex operations simple across a wide range of industries.